grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 Grafana uses a refresh token to obtain a new access token without requiring the user to log in again.
 If a refresh token doesn't exist, Grafana logs the user out of the system after the access token has expired.

-To configure Generic OAuth to use a refresh token, perform one or both of the following tasks, if required:
+To configure generic OAuth to use a refresh token, perform one or both of the following tasks, if required:

 - Extend the `[auth.generic_oauth]` section with additional scopes
 - Enable the refresh token on the provider